datacommonsorg/data/scripts/india_plfs/daily_wage_data/README.md

 **Notes from the data page :**
 1. The Current Weekly Status (CWS) approach to measuring uses seven days preceding the date of survey as the reference period.
+2. Cell value zero(0) indicates no sample observation in the respective category

 #### Cleaned Data
 - [PLFSDailyWageData_India.csv](PLFSDailyWageData_India.csv)